taknight-101/taknight-101.github.io/_posts/2025-01-03-refactoring-theCore.md

 > <a href="https://www.geeksforgeeks.org/system-design/template-method-design-pattern/" target="_blank">Template Method pattern</a> applied via composition, not inheritance.

 Traditionally, the Template Method pattern is implemented using an abstract class with concrete subclasses overriding specific steps of an algorithm.
-However, I chose to use composition, which allowed more flexibility and modularity.
+However, The choice of choosing composition, allowed more flexibility and modularity for the use case at hand.

 Here's how It might be structured: